yujiongliu/yujiongliu.github.io/_pages/legged-robot-with-tail.md

   <img style="height:200px;" src="/images/kr-ct-sr.gif"/>
 </p>

-For quadrupedalism (using a reduced complexity quadruped robot RCQt as example), a serpentine tail is controlled to help the quadruped robot to adjust its airborne posture and change its heading direction (maneuvering).
+For quadrupedalism (using a reduced complexity quadruped robot RCQt as an example), a serpentine tail is controlled to help the quadruped robot to adjust its airborne posture and change its heading direction (maneuvering).

 <p float="left">
   <img style="height:250px;" src="/images/rcq-ar-nt.gif"/>